Mochi Miyagi: Pro Wrestling Wave (2015–present)

 Another promotion which Miyagi has competed in is Pro Wrestling Wave.
 She made her first appearance at WAVE Young Oh!
 Oh!
 14 on January 30, 2015, where she teamed up with Sawako Shimono to defeat Fairy Nihonbashi and Yua Hayashi.
 Miyagi participated in various of the promotion's signature events such as the Catch the Wave tournament.
 She made her first appearance at the 2017 edition of the event, placing herself in the "Other Than" Block and scoring a total of six points after going against Sareee, Rin Kadokura and Saki.

 World Wonder Ring Stardom (2022–present)

 Miyagi aligned herself with Suzu Suzuki, Risa Sera, Akane Fujita and Hiragi Kurumi in the Prominence stable at the end of 2021 after their contract with Ice Ribbon expired, leaving as freelancers.
-Miyagi and the others made their first appearance on 29 Jabuary 2022 in World Wonder Ring Stardom's first pay-per-view of the year, the Stardom Nagoya Supreme Fight from January 29 where they faced the Donna Del Mondo team.
+Miyagi and the others made their first appearance on 29 January 2022 in World Wonder Ring Stardom's first pay-per-view of the year, the Stardom Nagoya Supreme Fight from January 29 where they faced the Donna Del Mondo team.